How Much Do Bricklayers Make?

 • More paperwork will be involved than when you were employed by someone else.

-With this being said, it is a lucrative move if you’re willing to take the risk, and it can propel your business income to new heights–especially if you’re specialising in a certain industry, such as restorative masonry or eco-friendly bricklaying and there’s a high demand for those services in your area.
+With this being said, it is a lucrative move if you’re willing to take the risk, and it can propel your business income to new heights–especially if you’re specialising in a certain industry, such as restorative masonry or eco-friendly bricklaying work and there’s a high demand for those services in your area.

 Responding to Emergency Call-outs